wwfxuk/colourise/README.md

 1. Download the `colourise` file
 1. Make it executable e.g. `chmod a+x colourise`
-1. Start using it! e.g. `katana |& /full/path/to/colourise`
+1. Start using it! e.g. on Linux `katana |& /full/path/to/colourise --katana`

 Top tip: add the the folder where you downloaded `colourise` script to the `PATH` environment variable.
 Or just copy `colourise` to an existing folder on `PATH` e.g. `/usr/local/bin`

+### rez package

+You can also install this a a [rez package](https://github.com/nerdvegas/rez)

+1. Download or `git clone` this repository
+1. From the extracted repository root, run `rez build --install`
+1. Start using the `colourise` package e.g. on Mac OSX `katana 2>&1 | rez env colourise -- colourise --katana`

 ## Bonus script: colour-test